Everybody Can't Go: Recording

 In Benny's interview with Rolling Stone, it was noted that during the recording process of the album, "his house in Buffalo burned down, he got a divorce, and his childhood friend died".

 The album's first recording session was in Las Vegas before transitioning to the Hit-Boy-owned Chalice Recording Studios in Los Angeles and The Alchemist's Santa Monica studio.
 Benny stated that both producers were "hands-on" during the recording process and would often offer suggestions on his recording approach.
 Benny stated that when recording with Hit-Boy and The Alchemist, it would just be him and the producers in the studio.
 During his interview, he also revealed that the album took 19 months to create.

-In Benny's interview with Charlamagne tha God on The Breakfast Club, he stated that in November 2023, the FBI raided his studio session in Buffalo, New York and that he's on the FBI watchlist and was being harassed by the Buffalo PD during the recording of the album.
+In Benny's interview with Charlamagne tha God on The Breakfast Club, he stated that in November 2023, the FBI raided his studio session in Buffalo, New York and that he is on the FBI watchlist and was being harassed by the Buffalo PD during the recording of the album.